numbbo/coco/code-experiments/rw-problems/gan-mario/README.md

 If the right versions are not available, download the `whl` files for your system at [https://pytorch.org/previous-versions/](https://pytorch.org/previous-versions/)

-Another alternative (for the installation on Windows):
+Another alternative (for the installation on Windows without CUDA):

 ````
-conda install -c peterjc123 pytorch
+conda install -c peterjc123 pytorch-cpu
 pip install torchvision==0.2.0
 ````